Influence of single observations on the choice of the penalty parameter in ridge regression

-To accentuate the effect of the expander, an observation with covariate values close to those of the expander was removed.
+It also helps to visualize the intuitive explanation described at the end of Section \ref{subsect:shrinkersExpanders}.

-\paragraph{Scenario 3: presence of a shrinker} In this scenario, the data include one shrinker but no expanders.
-As it can be seen in the left middle panel of Figure \ref{fig:Simulations}, the $\hat{\lambda}(w_i)$ curve of the shrinker stands out as it rapidly increases.
-Thus, more weight to the shrinker corresponds to a larger value of the tuning parameter and, consequently, a decreased model complexity.
-Again, the PCA plot (middle right panel of Figure \ref{fig:Simulations}) bears resemblance to the left plot in Figure \ref{fig:DestabPlot}, but now with the outcome value of the observation above the increasing regression line.
-The shrinker has the same covariates as the expander in Scenario 2, but its outcome has now been given a large positive residual instead of a negative.
-This example shows that it is possible to have shrinkers without any clear expanders in a model.
-Further, this particular simulation illustrates an important aspect of the methodology introduced in this paper; the results would be different if a traditional, dichotomous exclusion/inclusion based method had been used.
-Specifically, the observation we constructed to be the shrinker would not be considered the most influential in terms of how much it changes the tuning parameter excluded from the model.
-When the weight is equal to 0, in fact, there is another observation (grey line) pointing to the smallest value of the penalty term (left middle panel, Figure \ref{fig:Simulations}).
+The bottom panel shows the effect of the presence of a shrinker.
+This particular simulation case also illustrates an important advantage of our method with respect to traditional, dichotomous exclusion/inclusion based approaches.
+Implementing the latter strategy, indeed, the observation we constructed to be a shrinker would not be considered the most influential.
+When the weight is equal to 0, in fact, there is another observation pointing to the smallest value of the penalty term (bottom left plot, Figure \ref{fig:Simulations}).